illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Trigger:** Pressing the settings button **Scenario:**
     1. The player selects a game (connect 4, checkers, tic tac toe) on the game page.
-    2. The players volume is either to high or too lower
+    2. The players volume is either to high or too low
     3. The player presses the settings button.
     4. The player adjust the volume to their desired intensity
     5. The player goes back to match

 **Post conditions:** N/A

 **Exceptions:**
     1. The volume is lowered
     2. The volume is intensified